Hereditary politicians: Philippines

 During Rodrigo's 2007–2010 term, his daughter Sara Duterte was elected as the vice mayor.
-On the succeeding term of 2010–2013, they switched offices: Sara was the one who was elected mayor, while her father was elected as the vice mayor.
-On the next term of 2013–2016, Rodrigo was elected mayor again, but this time, his vice mayor was his son Paolo Duterte.
+In the succeeding term of 2010–2013, they switched offices: Sara was the one who was elected mayor, while her father was elected as the vice mayor.
+In the next term of 2013–2016, Rodrigo was elected mayor again, but this time, his vice mayor was his son Paolo Duterte.

 Joseph Estrada, commonly known as "Erap", became famous as a film actor from 1956 to 1989, starring in hundreds of movies and even founding the celebrated annual Metro Manila Film Festival.
-His popularity as an actor obviously served him well in his venture in politics starting in 1969 when he was elected mayor of San Juan and eventually rising to the highest office in the nation as the 13th President of the Philippines in 1998.
-Erap assumed office during the Asian Financial Crisis and his administration was marred by various controversies.
+His popularity as an actor obviously served him well in his venture in politics, starting in 1969 when he was elected mayor of San Juan and eventually rising to the highest office in the nation as the 13th President of the Philippines in 1998.
+Erap assumed office during the Asian Financial Crisis, and his administration was marred by various controversies.
 His term in office was consequently cut short when he was accused of graft and corruption and underwent an impeachment trial in 2001.
-However, before the trial was even concluded, he was ousted from office by the Second second People Power Revolution.
-He was charged with plunder and was found guilty with a sentence of lifetime imprisonment making him the first Philippine president to get impeached and convicted.
+However, before the trial was even concluded, he was ousted from office by the Second People Power Revolution.
+He was charged with plunder and was found guilty with a sentence of lifetime imprisonment, making him the first Philippine president to be impeached and convicted.

 In 2007, after 6 years of being detained, Erap was pardoned by President Gloria Macapagal Arroyo.
 He was granted executive clemency in exchange for a commitment that he will no longer seek public office.
-However, Erap ran again as a presidential candidate during the 2010 election with Jejomar Binay as his vice president but lost to Noynoy Aquino.
+However, Erap ran again as a presidential candidate during the 2010 election with Jejomar Binay as his vice president, but lost to Noynoy Aquino.

-Meanwhile, his son Jinggoy followed his footsteps as he was elected mayor of San Juan in 1992 when he was 29 years old which made him the youngest elected mayor in the country.
+Meanwhile, his son Jinggoy followed in his footsteps as he was elected mayor of San Juan in 1992 when he was 29 years old, which made him the youngest elected mayor in the country.
 Jinggoy stayed in office until 2001, the year when his father was ousted as president.
-Then in 2004 he was elected as a senator and rose to the position of Senate president pro tempore after 3 years.
+Then, in 2004, he was elected as a senator and rose to the position of Senate president pro tempore after 3 years.
 Unfortunately, Jinggoy was also charged with plunder when the PDAF Scam involving Janet Lim-Napoles was exposed in 2013.
 He was released in September 2017 after posting Php 1.33 million in bail.

 Diosdado Macapagal was the 9th Philippine President whose administration worked to prevent corruption.
-His reforms were however impeded by Congress which was then led by politicians from Nacionalista Party, a rival of Liberal Party where Diosdado belonged.
+His reforms were however, impeded by Congress, which was then led by politicians from the Nacionalista Party, a rival of the Liberal Party, where Diosdado belonged.
 Diosdado was also known for changing the date for the celebration of Philippine Independence – from July 4 to June 12.